 We are pleased to announce the Austin Sarat Award, a prize that will be offered to a graduate student for a paper presented at the ASLCH annual conference.
 We are looking for papers that represent excellence in interdisciplinary thought, research and writing in the field of law, culture, and the humanities.
 Although presentation of the paper at the annual conference is required to be eligible, the award winner will be chosen based upon finished papers submitted after the annual conference.

-Please remember all of the wonderful papers you heard presented by graduate students at this year's conference in London, and forward your nominations to Catherine Kellogg at firstname.lastname@example.org.
-Please submit your nominations by the end of May, 2013.
-(If you are not sure that the paper was presented by a graduate student, we can double check that.)
+Please remember all of the wonderful papers you heard presented by graduate students at this year's conference in Virginia, and forward your nominations to Dr. Susan Schmeiser at Susan.Schmeiser@law.uconn.edu.
+Please submit your nominations by 16 May 2014.
+If you are not sure that the paper was presented by a graduate student, email and we can check.

 Once we have received nominations, authors will be contacted for their papers.
 Please feel free to nominate your own paper!